It4innovations/Intel-SDE-FLOPS/README.md

     The reason behind this is not the lack of a dedicated division instruction -- it naively could have been compiled that way.
 The division, however, is a complex instruction which can take tenth of cycles to compute (e.g. see throughput of an [AVX division using double precision floating point](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX&text=div&expand=2129,2126,2126) in the Intel Intrinsics Guide).
 Computing the [reciprocal](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX&text=rcp&expand=2129,2126,2126,4450,2161,4450) and a [multiplication](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX&text=mult&expand=2129,2126,2126,4450,2161) to "emulate" the division is faster (approx. 4 vs. 10 cycles for Skylake).\
     Effects like this are caused by compiler optimizations.
 They are desired and make applications more efficient, but substitute even simple operations by multiple instructions.
     2. **Complex high level operations have no instruction counterpart:**\
     More common than i. are high level operations to which no single instruction in the processor micro-architecture exists.
 Examples are the exponent operation (e.g. for AVX<sup>2</sup>), or simple arithmetic on complex numbers.
 For the latter, the compiler would separate real and imaginary to apply individual instructions onto.
-For the former, implementations from math libraries are used (e.g. libm, Intel's svml, GCC's libmvec, etc.).
+For the former, implementations from math libraries are used (e.g. `libm`, Intel's svml, GCC's `libmvec`, etc.).
 See 3. below for more information on numerical libaries.\
     As a result, those implementations yield to additional instructions being executed to perform a single high level operation.

 2. **How are contracted instructions (so-called FMA) handled?**\